devilcove/plexus/docs/routers.md

 ### Virtual Subnet
 > this capability is not yet implemented

-Virtural subnets overcome two potential issues with subnet routers
+Virtual subnets overcome two potential issues with subnet routers
 * creating two subnet routers on same network where the lan subnets are overlapping
 * connecting to a subnet via a subnet router but the lan subnet overlaps with the local address of the peer.
 EG. road-warrior at internet cafe with local address of 192.168.1.305 trying to connect to a subnet routed host 192.168.1.209